 Great! you're all signed in.
 Click to download your resource.Download

-The Art of Education University uses the following grading scale to compute grade point averages and assign grades.
+The Art of Education University uses a grading scale to compute grade point averages and assign grades.
 Transfer credits are not included in the GPA.
-Master’s degree students can view their GPA in their AOEU account on the Manage My Degree page.
+Master’s degree students can view their GPA in their AOEU account on the Manage My Degree tab.

 Students must earn a final grade of B (80%) or higher, or a minimum of a 3.0 GPA, to earn graduate credit for coursework to count toward program completion.

 Most courses are asynchronous with weekly due dates but no required login times.
 Capstone Research requirements include several synchronous activities to plan and present the final capstone project.
 All other courses are asynchronous.
 See the Course Participation Policy for more information.

-AOEU instructors will work with students to set reasonable extensions (an agreed upon time frame by both the instructor and student) for assignments when unforeseen situations arise.
+AOEU instructors will work with students to set reasonable extensions (an agreed-upon time frame by both the instructor and student) for assignments when unforeseen situations arise.
 To qualify for an extension, students must reach out to their instructor at least 24 hours before a deadline to communicate their inability to complete the assignment on time.
 Point deductions will not occur for prearranged and instructor-approved extensions.
-Point deductions will occur if the instructor is notified less than 24 hours before the due date or after the assignment due date.
+Point deductions will occur if the instructor is notified less than 24 hours before the due date or after the assignment is due.

-All work must be completed by the course end date, regardless of extensions given within the course for individual assignments.
-If special circumstances arise regarding the end date of a course, students should reach out to their instructor.
-In extenuating circumstances, an instructor may grant a course incomplete of no more than seven days may be granted beyond the end date of a course.
-Course incompletes may be granted by the faculty of record and must be requested prior to the course end date.
-Incompletes are only granted for extenuating, unpredictable, life-altering circumstances.
+All work must be completed by the course end date, regardless of individual assignment extensions given within the course timeframe.
+In extenuating circumstances, an instructor may grant a course incomplete of no more than seven days beyond the course end date.
+Incompletes are granted only for extenuating, unpredictable, life-altering circumstances.
 Documentation may be requested.
 Incompletes will not be granted for time management or technical issues to provide a student more time to complete a course.